Meet Depot, Division and other Hakki-Pikkis, the traditional hunters who have become the hunted

 The names that the Hakki-Pikki tribals give their children reflect their free-wheeling nature and irreverent attitude to conventions – Punjab, Government, Inspector, Apple, British, Jailor and High Court.
 The documentary also reveals the price of an existence on the margins of society – the Hakki-Pikkis have had their access to the forests cut off over the years, and they have struggled to change their nomadic ways and settle on land allotted to them by the Karnataka government.

-Sikkidre Shikari Ildiddre Bhikari has been scripted and narrated by Madhu Bhushan, an activist with the non-governmental organisation Vimochana.
-Bhushan has been working with the Hakki-Pikkis in a settlement near Bannerghatta National Park on the outskirts of Bengaluru for nearly 20 years.
+Sikkidre Shikari Ildiddre Bhikari has been scripted and narrated by Madhu Bhushan, an activist formerly with Vimochana and the Centre for Informal Development Studies who had been working with the Hakki-Pikkis in a settlement near Bannerghatta National Park on the outskirts of Bengaluru for nearly 20 years.
 She was helping them secure title-deeds for the land that was allotted to a few of them before she and Raja thought of making a documentary.

 “In 2008, afraid that the first-generation testimonies of the community will be lost once the elders pass away, Madhu asked me to document a few of their stories,” Raja told Scroll.in.
 “We made a 20-minute film about their origins, their ways of living and then forgot about it.”